 - Kanban, Agile Board, Whiteboard, etc.

-- Tools and apps to manage identified meeting minutes, goal action, etc.
+- Tools and apps to manage identified meeting minutes, target actions, etc.

-- Define a suitable process for the work-flow of short and related activities
+- Define an appropriate process for the workflow of short and interrelated activities.

-Not all the tasks should be and can be maintained in a project schedule.
-The project team needs to balance the use of the tools.
+Not all tasks should or can be written down in a project plan.
+The project team must weigh the use of the tools.

 We have some suggestions.

-We don't mean that task duration cannot be short.
-Usually, organizing tasks in a too short period is not an ideal practice.
-QuickPlan fine-tunes the best useful features and focuses on helping the users do the RIGHT thing.
+We disagree that task durations cannot be short.
+As a rule, it is not ideal for organizing tasks in too short periods.
+QuickPlan fine-tunes the best valuable features and focuses on helping users understand RIGHT.

-- Plan the task in one day, and set the effort (work) the hours you expect.
-Leave the team member be flexible to manage the time in one day – better solution to balance schedule flexibility and management cost.
+- Schedule the task into a day, and set the effort (work) to the expected hours.
+Allow team members to flexibly manage time in a day - a better solution to balance schedule flexibility and administrative costs.

-- Using the project schedule app for project scheduling
+- Use the project schedule app for project planning.

-- Balance the management cost and the data accuracy - try to be accurate, but let the project member control the very details
+- Balance management costs with data accuracy - try to be accurate, but let the project member control the details.

-- For example, a task of "calling to a customer."
-Usually, if the "call" does not impact other tasks much in the project schedule, the "call" is a TODO task or an un-documented task based on its importance.
+- For example, a "call a customer" task.
+Let's assume the "call" doesn't impact other tasks in the project plan.
+In this case, the "call" is a TODO task or an undocumented task, depending on its importance.